What is Zendesk AI? A complete 2026 overview

 What is Zendesk AI and is it right for you?

-Ready to see how a truly flexible AI can transform your Zendesk support?
-Try eesel AI for free and go live in minutes.
+Ready to see how a flexible AI can enhance your Zendesk support?
+Try eesel AI for free and see how it works with your team.

 Frequently asked questions